EGimenoS/dailyjourneyapi/README.md

 ### New Travel creation.

-allows an authenticated user to create a new travel.
+Allows an authenticated user to create a new travel.

 `POST` request to `http://localhost:3000/api/v1/travels`